codyjohnsontx/codyjohnsontx/README.md

-<p align="left"> As a full-stack developer and lifelong learner, I'm passionate about creating a positive impact.
+<p align="left"> As a software engineer and lifelong learner, I'm passionate about creating a positive impact.
 I take on projects to solve real-life challenges and streamline tasks.

-Beyond coding, I see myself as a problem-solver and innovative thinker.
-Continuous growth and curiosity drive me to make a meaningful difference in our world.
+Beyond coding, I'm an innovative thinker and problem-solver.
+Continuous growth and curiosity fuel my drive to make a meaningful difference in our world.

 I'm eager to collaborate with like-minded teams and individuals who share my vision for innovation.
 Let's work together to shape a better tomorrow!